 About The Palatine Museum

+The Palatine Museum (Museo Palatino) on Rome’s Palatine Hill houses a collection of finds from this incredible archaeological site.
 With artefacts dating back as far as the Middle Palaeolithic era, the Palatine Museum offers a good overview of the area considered to be the birthplace of Rome.

 The main exhibits at the Palatine Museum date back to ancient Rome, particularly between the 1st and 4th centuries AD when the Palatine Hill was the best address in the city as home to Rome’s emperors.

 Built in 1868 over the remains of Emperor Domitian’s palace, the original museum was in a former Monastery of the Visitation.
 Establishment of the Palatine Museum or Antiquarium was the initiative of the archaeologist Alfonso Bartoli, who directed excavations of the Palatine and discovered objects from the site of the Domus Augustana.

 The new museum site was constructed over the ancient remains using ruined parts of the demolished Villa Mills of the Farnese family – the great neo-Gothic residence destroyed to continue excavation.

 In 1882 and during World War Two, many of the Palatine artefacts were housed in the National Roman Museum or Museo della Terme of Diocletian, and only a small proportion of the original collection was returned as the National Roman Museum wanted to keep and display the most beautiful works.
 The Ministry of Education – owner of both museums – agreed that visitors to the Palatine are more interested in the ruins themselves rather than a museum.